briandigital/bd4/_posts/2018-08-02-return-to-now.md

 _(end thread)_

 When I built this site, I had the idea to implement a **Now** page [in the style of Derek Sivers](https://sivers.org/nowff).
 But I pulled back, because well, this whole site is about what I'm doing now, right?
-I here to hang my shingle out, so people know I'm here to help them with their design challenges?
+I'm here to hang my shingle out, so people know I'm here to help them with their design challenges?

 When turned to [my Twitter network](https://twitter.com/briandigital), where I built many of my connections I maintain today, I realized I hadn't been talking about what I've been up to recently, and I needed to get the word out… now.
 So this is my "Now" blog post.

-[^1]: Original image source (everything but my red box and heart) courtesy of this post about [How to apply a design thinking, HCD, UX or any creative process from scratch—The Double Diamond revamped.](https://medium.com/digital-experience-design/how-to-apply-a-design-thinking-hcd-ux-or-any-creative-process-from-scratch-b8786efbf812)